Markov Inequality as a Tool for Linear-Scaling Estimation of Local Observables

 Figure $\!$\ref{fig:Error-LDoS} demonstrates that the positive-defined estimator (shades of red) dramatically reduces relative errors.
 The corresponding statistical distribution mode lies about two orders of magnitude below that of the naive estimator (shades of blue), which also exhibits a much broader spread.
 The first moment of the error distribution follows the expected $R^{-1/2}$ scaling with the number of random vectors $R$.
-The inset shows the local observable scatterplot comparing stochastic estimates with the exact LDoS maps (considering $256$ random vectors).
+The inset shows the local observable scatterplot comparing stochastic estimates with the exact LDoS maps ($256$ random vectors).
 The naive estimator (blue) fails to reproduce values below approximately $10^{2}$.
 Furthermore, it produces nonphysical negative LDoS (here plotted as absolute values).
-Contrastingly, the positive-definite estimator (yellow) exhibits a controlled dispersion across over ten orders of magnitude.
+Contrastingly, the positive-definite estimator (yellow) exhibits a controlled dispersion for over ten orders of magnitude.
+Moreover, for the highest $R$, each stochastic estimation took $\approx$ 4 \text{cpu.h}, whereas the exact result took $\approx$ 171 cpu.days.